aisayo/js_functions_and_variables/Readme.md

     - eReturn them from other functions

 #### Callstack
+- Importance:
+    - Fundamental to how js works
+    - Can help with debugging
+- What is a callstack?
     - A hierarchy and order of operations for function calls
+    - Like a 'to-do' list
+- How does it work?
+    - JavaScript is single threaded, meaning one thing happens at a time(synchronous)
     - Last In, First Out (LIFO)
-- Callstack is synchronous
-- When a function returns, it is removed from the call stack
+    - When a function is called it is added to the top of the stack
--
+    - Once the function is returned, it will be ‘popped’ off the stack
+- ‘Maximum call stack size exceeded’ error